All Episodes

 And so you can't just start it up.

-People are just waiting there.
+People aren't just waiting there.

 Oh, I wonder if they'll make it legal today or tomorrow or the next day.